phpbb/documentation/development/extensions/tutorial_testing.rst

     3. "Webhooks & Services"
     4. In the "Services" table press the "Add Service" button and search for ``Travis CI``

-When you now commit and push your the travis files from above to your ``master`` branch, the unit, database and functional tests will be executed.
+When you now commit and push your the travis files from above to ``master`` branch, the unit, database and functional tests will be executed.
-This helps to avoids have a regression, so basically breaking another part of your code, while fixing a bug on one end.
+Tests help to avoid causing a regression (breaking another part of your code) while fixing bugs or adding new features and other changes to your extension.

-If your tests fail after committing changes one day, you will receive a notification email from Travis CI, so you can fix it, before submitting it to the customisation database for validation.
+If your tests fail after comitting changes one day, you will receive a notification email from Travis CI, so you can fix it, before submitting it to the customisation database for validation.